LeToNode/Play2.0-CN-doc/scalaGuide/main/tests/ScalaTest.md

 }
 ```

-You can also pass (or override) additional configuration to the fake application, or mock any plugin.
+You can also pass (or override) additional configuration to the fake application, or mock any plug-in.
 For example to create a `FakeApplication` using a `default` in memory database:

 ```
 FakeApplication(additionalConfiguration = inMemoryDatabase())